scriptwerx/grunt-codename/README.md

 Any contribution to improve the project and/or expand it is welcome.

 If you're interested in contributing to this project, take care to maintain the existing coding style.

-The project follows the [SemVer][] guidelines for version numbers.

-**N.B.
-The supplied codenames and patchNames only include suport for single-digit for major, minor and patch of the *version* field - you must supply your own custom codenames and patchNames if you can't hanlde this restriction (but that's a lot of names)!**

 To contribute: